-- Add in the curry powder, garlic powder, thyme and stir.
+- Add in the curry powder, garlic powder, ground ginger, thyme and stir.

 - Next, add in the vegetable stock, unsweetened almond milk and cornstarch+water mixture.
 Bring to a boil, then reduce to a low heat and let simmer until thickened.
 Stir consistently.